Gender Inclusive Housing, Diverse Sexualities and Gender Identities

-Check to see if your homeowner’s or renter’s insurance covers your belongings while you’re at KU.
+Check to see if your homeowner’s or renter’s insurance covers your belongings while you’re at KU or consider purchasing a policy from a company that specializes in rental insurance.
 KU Student Housing insurance covers facilities only.
 The University of Kansas is not responsible for student personal property that is lost, stolen, or damaged.
-You may also contact an agency that offers university policies listed at the bottom of this "what to bring" suggestion sheet.

-No. An Internet speed of 40 mbps and four additional devices is part of your room rate.
+No. Internet (and all other utilities) are included in your rate.
 Additional speed and device capacity can be purchased.

 The University of Kansas has partnered with Apogee to provide you with advanced network services in your residence hall, scholarship hall or on-campus apartment.
 Along with optional digital phone service, Apogee provides you with multiple service levels for connecting to the network and comprehensive 24-hour support.